csterwa/PublicKB/Support/backup-service-changes-faq.md

 {{{
-  "title": "About Simple Backup Service and the Retirement of Standard & Premium Storage", "date": "10-8-2015",
+  "title": "About Simple Backup Service and the Retirement of Standard & Premium Storage", "date": "10-7-2015",
   "author": "Jared Ruckle & Mark Lee",
   "attachments": []
 }}}

 ### Description

-As posted on [status.ctl.io](https://status.ctl.io) on October 8, 2015, CenturyLink will be introducing a new service, Simple Backup Service, and retiring the Standard and Premium storage products.
+CenturyLink will be introducing a new service, Simple Backup Service, and retiring the Standard and Premium storage products.
 This Frequently Asked Questions document is meant to provide greater context and clarity about this transition.

 ### Why is this change happening?